Anthony Howell (footballer): Career

-After various spells at non-league clubs (including a short spell at Mansfield), Howell signed for Alfreton, where he spent two-and-a-half years, helping the team to promotion to the Conference Premier in 2011.
+After various spells at non-league clubs (including a short spell at Mansfield), Howell signed for Alfreton, where he spent two and a half years, helping the team to promotion to the Conference Premier in 2011.

 He rejected a new contract at Alfreton to sign for Mansfield in June 2011.
-Howell helped Mansfield to the 2012–13 Conference title, and thus promotion to the Football League.
+Howell helped Mansfield to the 2012–13 Conference title, thus promotion to the Football League.
 He was rewarded for this with a new contract.

 Howell played a big part in the third round of the FA cup match against Liverpool F.C, at the One Call Stadium on Sunday 6 January 2013.
 Howell's big moments in the game were his well saved shot by Brad Jones and his crunching tackle on Liverpool's goal scorer Luis Suarez.

 Howell re-signed for Alfreton Town on a one-year contract on 29 July 2014.

 On 28 October 2014 in an FA Cup replay against Lincoln City, Howell played in goal.
-This was due to injuries and Alfreton being unable to register a player that was not registered for the original game.
+This was due to injuries and Alfreton being unable to register a player who was not registered for the original game.
 Alfreton lost the match 5–1.